-- The Local Authorities Standard section of the Scheme, the Fire Services section of the Scheme and the Nursing Services section of the Scheme, contribution rates range from 6% to 11% of the contributor's salary (as defined in the trust deed), depending on the contributor's age on joining the Scheme, and - The Defined Benefit Plan, the contribution rate is 6.5% of the contributor's salary (as defined in the trust deed).
+- The Local Authorities Standard section of the Scheme, the Fire Service section of the Scheme and the Nursing Services section of the Scheme, contribution rates range from 6% to 11% of the contributor's salary (as defined in the trust deed), depending on the contributor's age of joining the Scheme, and - The Defined Benefit Plan, the contribution rate is 6.5% of the contributor's salary (as defined in the trust deed).

-The Actuary, in her actuarial examination as at 31 March 2018 recommended that employer contributions increase to one times contributor contributions as soon as practical.
-The recommendation in the examination was accepted and endorsed by the Board with the increase taking effect from 1 April 2019.
+The Actuary, in her actuarial review as at 31 March 2019 recommended that employer contributions increase to three times contributor contributions from 1 April 2020, then to four times contributors contributions from 1 April 2021 and five times contributors contributions from 1 April 2022, with further review as at 31 March 2020.
+The recommendation in the examination was accepted and endorsed by the Board with the increase taking effect from 1 April 2020.